 How the Prompts Actually Worked

-A chapter prompt isn't "write chapter three of my romance novel."
+A chapter prompt isn't "write chapter three of the romance novel."
 That gets you generic output that sounds like a million other books.

 A working prompt for fiction has four components: